Proxima2811/PicoBoy/README.md

 Researched a bit about raspberry pi gpio inputs and how i could use buttons and disguise them as key strokes.
 Ordered good quality buttons (hopefully), and a big hdmi to small hdmi converter so that i can actually find out whether or not my raspberry pi is even working or not.

+## Day 5:
+Got the hdmi converter, and got the raspberry pi to work properly.
+Now, all that's left is to buy pico and launch it.
+Only, button input, and LCD screen and battery power left.